Punjabi literature: Eastern Punjab (India)

+In India, Punjabi is cultivated as a literary language by a number of educational institutions and a government department.
+Between 1961–1981, an estimated 5,282 Punjabi works were published in Punjab, Haryana, Rajasthan, Uttar Pradesh, Chandigarh, and Delhi.
+Furthermore, there were 27 newspapers and 671 magazines and journals in Punjabi.

 Amrita Pritam (1919–2005), Jaswant Singh Rahi (1930–1996), Shiv Kumar Batalvi (1936–1973), Surjit Patar (1944–) and Pash (1950–1988) are some of the more prominent poets and writers of East Punjab (India).
+Gurmukhi script is used, which holds official status in the state.
 Pritam's Sunehre (Messages) received the Sahitya Akademi in 1982.
 In it, Pritam explores the impact of social morality on women, but also an insight into women's mentality.
 Kumar's epic Luna (a dramatic retelling of the legend of Puran Bhagat) won the Sahitya Akademi Award in 1965, Luna was a revolutionary step where kumar supported luna instead of idealizing puran bhagat.
 Socialist themes of revolution meanwhile influenced writers like Pash whose work demonstrates the influence of Pablo Neruda and Octavio Paz.

 Punjabi fiction in modern times has explored themes in modernist and post-modernist literature.
 Punjabi culture.
 Moving from the propagation of Sikh thought and ideology to the themes of the Progressive Movement, the short story in Punjabi was taken up by Nanak Singh, Charan Singh Shaheed, Joshua Fazal Deen, and Heera Singh Dard.
 Women writers such as Ajeet Cour and Dalip Kaur Tiwana meanwhile have questioned cultural patriarchy and the subordination of women in their work.
 Ajeet Cour's literature represents women from a very different and bold perspective, distancing herself from her contemporaries.
 Her writings and feminism suggested is very different than that of her contemporary writers, especially women.
 She is known for her bold and indomitable attitude, she wrote on humanist themes and also on the themes of Man-Woman relationships and the place of women in them.
 Her stories are surreal, creating a lasting impact on readers.
 Hardev Grewal has introduced a new genere to Punjabi fiction called Punjabi Murder Mystery in 2012 with his Punjabi novel Eh Khudkushi Nahin Janab!
 Qatl Hai (published by Lahore Books).
 Kulwant Singh Virk (1921–1987) won the Sahitya Akedemi award for his collection of short stories Nave Lok in 1967.
 His stories are gripping and provide deep insight into the rural and urban modern Punjab.
 He has been hailed as the “emperor of Punjabi short stories”.

 Modern Punjab drama developed through Ishwar Nanda's Ibsen-influenced Suhag in 1913, and Gursharan Singh who helped popularize the genre through live theatre in Punjabi villages.
 Sant Singh Sekhon, Kartar Singh Duggal, and Balwant Gargi have written plays, and Atamjit Singh was awarded the Sahitya Akademi Award in 2010 (which he returned in 2015) for his play Tatti Tawi De Vich.